-A: When I was in university, my roommate talked me into studying abroad in Ireland for a summer semester, which ignited that desire to learn more and in person.
+A: When I was in university, my roommate talked me into studying abroad in Ireland for a summer semester, which ignited that desire to learn more in person.
 Upon graduating from university, I moved to London — worked and traveled around Europe.
 Returning from Europe, I began working for a software company in Chicago and it just wasn’t satisfying or something I wanted to continue doing.
-I decided to move to Japan and teach English, it was there where I learned to love teaching and traveling.
-Both of my parents were teachers as well as some of my grandparents, so that felt natural and being able to open up the world to the students was amazing.
-When I returned to the states I knew I had to find a career that gave back to the students what I received from traveling, which led me to this company and industry.
+I decided to move to Japan and teach English, it was there that I learned to love teaching and traveling.
+Both of my parents were teachers, as well as some of my grandparents, so that felt natural.
+Being able to open up the world to the students was amazing.
+When I returned to the states, I knew I had to find a career that gave back to the students what I received from traveling, which led me to this company and industry.

 Q: Before working at Brightspark, what was the most unusual/interesting job you’ve ever had?

-A: When I was 10 years old, I worked for a summer detasseling corn — you would remove the tassle from the corn so that it would allow the corn to pollinate.
-You would start working at 5 a.m. and it was cold and wet and we didn’t stop working until around noon, when it was hot and wet.
+A: When I was 10 years old, I worked for a summer detasseling corn — you would remove the tassel from the corn so that it would allow the corn to pollinate.
+You would start working at 5 a.m., and it was cold and wet, and we didn’t stop working until around noon, when it was hot and wet.
 You literally walked up and down cornfields all day manually doing this.

 Q: What’s your favorite part about what you do?

 A: Opening up the world to students and working with so many amazing teachers, parents and students from all over!

 Q: What’s the most challenging part of your job?

 A: To stop working.
 When you are passionate about something it’s hard to stop and take a break.